jorroll/rschedule/README.md

 ## Known Issues / Todo

 - This library does not support `EXRULE`.
 I'm, personally, not particularly interested in adding support (it's also deprecated in the spec).
-This being said, it should be pretty easy to add if you're interested in doing so, and I think I've designed all the interfaces specifically so `EXRULE` can be added in the future (an en `EXRule` object already exists, though it's not exported, in `src/rule/rule.ts`).
-So all someone would need to do is write the logic to add `EXRule`'s to `Schedule` objects and have them delete occurrences, as appropriate.
+This being said, it should be pretty easy to add if you're interested in doing so, and I think I've designed all the interfaces specifically so `EXRULE` can be added in the future.
+All someone would need to do is write the logic to add `EXRule`'s to `Schedule` objects and have them delete occurrences, as appropriate.
 You'd also need to make sure that the ICAL parsing functions added EXRULE's.
-But I think `EXRULE` have the same API as `RRULE`, so again, it should be *really easy* for someone else to do this.
+But I think `EXRULE` has the same API as `RRULE`, so again, it should be *really easy* for someone else to do this.
 - No `BYWEEKNO`, `BYYEARDAY`, or `BYSETPOS` rule support.
 "By day of year" and "by position in set" should both be pretty straightforward, they're just not something I need so not on my todo list.
   - "By week of year" is different though.
 I spent a fair bit trying to get it to work and its just SUPER annoying (because it can create a valid date for year A in year B. e.g. the Saturday of the last week of 1998 *is in the year 1999*).
 Anyway, obviously doable, I have no plans to implement it though.